Hudson River State Hospital: 2000s

 Redevelopment plans hit two setbacks in the mid- to late-2000s: in 2005, the Town of Poughkeepsie imposed a moratorium on new construction to cope with its growth.
 Hudson Heritage had been seeking to have a "historic revitalization district" created for the property that would help spur its growth.

-Then, on May 31, 2007, lightning struck the sprawling south wing, which held male housing, causing one of the most serious fires in Dutchess County's history.
-It is unclear whether that portion of the building can be effectively restored after such severe damage.
-The Administration building was again hit by fire on the morning on April 27, 2018.
+Then, on May 31, 2007, lightning struck the south wing, which held male housing, causing one of the most serious fires in Dutchess County's history.

-In the meantime, the property has remained closed to the public, with signs posted at fenced-off entrances.
+The property has remained closed to the public, with signs posted at fenced-off entrances.
 Local firefighters have complained, after dealing with two fires in April 2010 that appeared to be deliberately set, that the property is not adequately secured against trespassing.

 2010s

 As of May 2012, the campus was owned by CPC Resources, a subsidiary of the New York City-based Community Preservation Corporation, a non-profit mortgage lender that finances multifamily developments.
 CPC has placed the 162-acre parcel on the market, citing that the poor economy has hindered timely development.
-Walmart has shown a strong interest in the property, but Poughkeepsie Town Supervisor Todd Tancredi noted that the Town Board cannot envision such a large piece of land used for a single store.

 An unnamed buyer purchased the campus for an undisclosed sum in November 2013.
 The closing for the property occurred on November 8, 2013.
 The site is currently being developed as a $300 million mixed-use project called Hudson Heritage, which will include 750 residential units, commercial space, medical office space, a hotel, and a conference center.